-Zilhão, J., W. Banks, W., d’Errico, F. & Gioia, P. (2015), ‘Analysis of Site Formation and Assemblage Integrity Does Not Support Attribution of the Uluzzian to Modern Humans at Grotta del Cavallo’, PLoS ONE 10: e0131181.
-DOI 10.1371/journal.pone.0131181.
+Zilhão, J., Banks, W., d’Errico, F. & Gioia, P. (2015), ‘Analysis of Site Formation and Assemblage Integrity Does Not Support Attribution of the Uluzzian to Modern Humans at Grotta del Cavallo’, PLoS ONE, 10: e0131181.

-Table 7.1.
-Chronometric dates, archaeological context, and list of skeletal elements for the early AMH remains mentioned in the text.
+Table 7.1 Chronometric dates, archaeological context, and list of skeletal elements for the early AMH remains mentioned in the text.